 At 4th level, the devout gains the ability to enhance one of his sacred weapons with divine power as a swift action.
 This power grants the weapon a +1 enhancement bonus.
 For every four levels beyond 4th, this bonus increases by 1 (to a maximum of +5 at 20th level).
 If the devout has more than one sacred weapon, he can enhance another on the following round by using another swift action.
 The devout can use this ability a number of rounds per day equal to his devout level, but these rounds need not be consecutive.

 These bonuses stack with any existing bonuses the weapon might have, to a maximum of +5.
-The devout can enhance a weapon with any of the following weapon special abilities: brilliant energy, defending, disruption, flaming, frost, keen, and shock.
+The devout can enhance a weapon with any of the following weapon special abilities: brilliant energy, defending, disruption, earthen, flaming, frost, jetstream, keen, roaring and shock.
 In addition, if the devout is chaotic, he can add anarchic and vicious.
-If he is evil, he can add mighty cleaving and unholy.
-If he is good, he can add ghost touch and holy.
+If he is evil, he can add abyssal, mighty cleaving and unholy.
+If he is good, he can add ghost touch, holy and shining.
 If he is lawful, he can add axiomatic and merciful.
 If he is neutral (with no other alignment components), he can add spell storing and thundering.
 Adding any of these special abilities replaces an amount of bonus equal to the special ability’s base cost.
 Duplicate abilities do not stack.
 The weapon must have at least a +1 enhancement bonus before any other special abilities can be added.

 If multiple weapons are enhanced, each one consumes rounds of use individually.
 The enhancement bonus and special abilities are determined the first time the ability is used each day, and cannot be changed until the next day.
 These bonuses do not apply if another creature is wielding the weapon, but they continue to be in effect if the weapon otherwise leaves the devout’s possession (such as if the weapon is thrown).
 This ability can be ended as a free action at the start of the devout’s turn (that round does not count against the total duration, unless the ability is resumed during the same round).
 If the devout uses this ability on a double weapon, the effects apply to only one end of the weapon.